see--/speech_recognition/README.md

 python3 make_submission.py
 ```

 The resulting submission will have a private/public score of 0.88558/0.88349.
 Every sample is used three times (unchanged, shifted to the left by 1500 timesteps and made louder by multiplying with 1.2).
 The resulting probabilities are then averaged.
 Note that this model uses 32 classes.
 These probabilities will be stored in `REPR_submission_106_tta_leftloud_all_labels_probs.csv`.
-In order to use them for the ensembled model the order of the samples and the probabilities have to be converted:
+In order to use them for the ensembled model the order of the samples and the probabilities have to be converted to 12 classes:
 ```
 git checkout master convert_from_see_v3_bugfix.py python3 convert_from_see_v3_bugfix.py